For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Synopsis

 The lady in blue proclaims that they all deal with too much emotion and that it might be easier to be white.
 That way they could make everything "dry & abstract wit no rhythm & no / reelin for sheer sensual pleasure".
 The lady in blue states that they should try to control their feelings and she is going to take the first step by masturbating.
-However, she finds that this makes her feel lonely and doesn't know where to look to feel whole.
+However, she finds that this makes her feel lonely and does not know where to look to feel whole.